 Garak: Kiss the girl, get the key - they never taught me that in the Obsidian Order.

 Garak: I only know one thing for sure, Doctor...
 When the molten lava begins pouring into this cave, you and I are going to be very uncomfortable.

 Garak: Interesting, you saved the day by destroying the world.
 Bashir: I bet they didn't teach you that in the Obsidian Order.

-And then Worf comes in moments after we see the ad, and reveals that he's tampered with the replicators as well, to serve all beverages in mugs that sing the same jingle when tipped.
+And then Worf comes in moments after we see the ad, and reveals that Quark has tampered with the replicators as well, to serve all beverages in mugs that sing the same jingle when tipped.

 Same episode- Quark clearly enjoying himself baiting poor lovesick Odo:

 Quark: You're not exactly the most lovable person in the galaxy.
 You're not even the most lovable person in this sector.
 Or on the station.
 Or even in this room.